vboussange/jaxscape/README.md

 ```

 ### Neural network model
-We now define a neural network model which calculates permeability given the underlying landcover type.
-Of course, this neural net could be made much more complicated, accounting for many environmental features.
+To infer permeability from land cover data, we define a simple neural network model that maps land cover categories to permeability values.
+While this example uses a basic architecture, it can be extended to incorporate additional environmental features.

-Since our features are categorical (landcover types), we'll use one-hot encoding and make the simplest model with a single input layer
+Since land cover types are categorical, we use one-hot encoding and a single-layer neural network.

 ```python